 The Museum collects archives in virtually all areas of World War II.
 These are distinct from artifacts on exhibition.
 The archives consist of letters, correspondences, diaries, journals and log books, photograph albums, newspapers, magazines, pamphlets, leaflets and all the other materials that reflect and give insight into life during the war are collected.
+The archives contain over 500,000 photographs and papers, 3,500 posters and 7,500 books.

 Of particular importance and interest are these collections: